 Refer a death to the Coroner

-If you’re a doctor, you should refer a death to the coroner if the following apply:
+If you’re a doctor, you should refer a death to the coroner if any of the following apply:

 - You can’t state the likely cause of death

-- You didn’t see the deceased within the 14 days before or after their death
+- You didn’t see the deceased within the 14 days before their death, or at any time after death

-- The deceased was being detained, eg in police custody, when they died
+- The deceased was being detained, eg in police or mental heath custody, when they died

 Completed forms should be emailed to email@example.com